masukomi/private_comments/IMPLEMENTATION.md

 * the file_path_hash (see below)
 * the line number being commented on
 * the treeish of the commit the comment should be associated with
+* the name of the author (optional)
+* the email of the author (optional)

 There can only be one comment for each project + line number + file hash + treeish tuple.
 If a comment is sent for creation / editing with the same tuple it will overwrite the old one.
 Everything will be stored in a git repository so old comments will be retrievable.

+Plugin creators _may_ choose to send `author_name` and `author_email` fields.
+If present these will be provided when comments are requested.
+If not the returned comments will contain null values.

 **Note:** Plugin creators should feel free to send _additional_ data in the hash.
 Private Comments will not strip this data out and it will return it when you request comments for a file.
 HOWEVER you _must_ limit this to data needed to support plugin functionality and _not_ anything that could potentially violate a user's NDA or otherwise get them in trouble if it became public.